 Cattle, goats, chickens, and other animals are found in all Mano towns.
 Cows are not milked and only chickens-never eggs-are eaten on a regular basis.
 The Mano are excellent hunters.
 However, animals in the forests are becoming extinct, partly because of the introduction of firearms in the area.

 Both men and women fish using nets, basket-traps, and lines.
 Frozen fish is also bought in the markets.
 Consequently, the Mano eat fish a great deal and very little meat.
 Wild mushrooms are usually eaten with fish and constitute an important part of the diet.
 The Mano believe that rice must be eaten at every meal for that meal to be considered complete.
-Ants, grasshoppers, and caterpillars are also toasted and eaten as snacks.
+Winged termites are sometime toasted and eaten as snacks.

 Although some Mano must sleep in the small, temporary farm villages during harvest season, most Mano live in towns year-round.
 These towns are located on high ground with water sources nearby.
 They are crowded, with communities ranging from as few as ten to as many as several hundred, and the houses are close together.
 The most common Mano houses are those built on clay platforms to keep out the rain.
 They are square homes with low-walled porches and thatched roofs.